Good afternoon. My name is William Mansfield. I’m married with two children and live in New York City. I’m also a member of the New York Cycle Club.

 Issuing new bonds is how PANYNJ funds its new capital projects and thus the ratings on those bonds are an important metric for both the PA and for investors.
 Current bond ratings (as of June 2015) for PANYNJ are AA-, AA-, Aa3 from S&P, Fitch and Moody’s, respectively.
 All three agencies have a “stable” outlook on PANYNJ bond ratings.

 The most important financial metric for the three rating agencies is the Debt Service Coverage Ratio (DSCR).
 Essentially the DSCR is net income divided by interest plus principal payments.
 [The DSCR is calculated by taking the total revenues of all PANYNJ operations, including grants from governments and other entities, and subtracting out the operating expenses, but not the capital expenses, and then dividing that by the sum of the interest expense on debt plus the principal payments.]

 In order to maintain its credit rating, all three agencies want the PANYNJ to have a DSCR consistently above 2.0 times.

 Per its 2014 Annual Report, the PANYNJ calculates that the DSCR has been above 3.0 times in each of the past four years.
 Although Moody’s, in its own calculation, makes certain adjustments which result in a DSCR of 2.26 times.

 The Cyclists’ Proposal has an estimated capital cost of $90 million.
 This represents less than 0.5% of the total debt of PANYNJ.
-Given the already large and stable revenue stream generated by the Port Authority overall, the incremental debt would have negligible impact on their credit ratings.
+Given the already large and stable revenue stream generated by the Port Authority overall, the incremental debt should have negligible impact on their credit ratings.